Chicago Travel Costs: The Honest Budget Guide

 Day passes cost $15–18 and are excellent for the lakefront trail and shorter distances in good weather.
 Hundreds of docking stations throughout the central areas.

 Tip: Public transport + walking covers 95% of what first-time visitors need to see.
-Buy a 3-day pass on arrival — you’ll save $20–30 compared to paying per ride.
+Buy a 3-day pass on arrival if you expect several rides per day — it usually beats paying ride by ride.

 Attraction & Activity Costs in Chicago

-One of the genuinely pleasant surprises about Chicago travel costs is how much is free.
+One of the biggest surprises about Chicago travel costs is how much is free.
 The city has invested heavily in its public spaces and cultural institutions — the result is a remarkable number of world-class experiences that cost nothing.

 Free attractions